GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio: Experiments

-\textbf{Benchmark.} We evaluate our method on 20 benchmarks across two guardrail tasks, including prompt harmfulness detection and response harmfulness detection.
-For prompt harmfulness detection, we use 13 benchmarks, covering text-only inputs (ToxicChat \citep{lin2023toxicchatunveilinghiddenchallenges}, OpenAIModeration \citep{markov2023holisticapproachundesiredcontent}, AegisSafetyTest \citep{ghosh2024aegisonlineadaptiveai}, SimpleSafetyTests \citep{vidgen2024simplesafetyteststestsuiteidentifying}, HarmBench \citep{mazeika2024harmbenchstandardizedevaluationframework}, WildGuardTest \citep{han2024wildguardopenonestopmoderation}), image-only inputs (HarmImageTest \citep{liu2025guardreasonervlsafeguardingvlmsreinforced}), text-image paired inputs (SPA-VL-Eval \citep{zhang2024spavl}), video-only inputs (XD-Violence \citep{wu2020looklistenlearningmultimodal}, UCF \citep{sultani2019realworldanomalydetectionsurveillance}, FVC \citep{article}, HarmVideo), and text-video paired inputs (HarmTextVideo).
-For response harmfulness detection, we use 7 benchmarks, including HarmBench \citep{mazeika2024harmbenchstandardizedevaluationframework}, SafeRLHF \citep{dai2023saferlhfsafereinforcement}, BeaverTails \citep{ji2023beavertailsimprovedsafetyalignment}, XSTestResponse \citep{röttger2024xstesttestsuiteidentifying}, WildGuardTest \citep{han2024wildguardopenonestopmoderation}, SPA-VL-Eval \citep{zhang2024spavl}, and HarmTextVideo.
+For response harmfulness detection, we use 8 benchmarks, including Aegis2.0 \citep{ghosh-etal-2025-aegis2}, HarmBench \citep{mazeika2024harmbenchstandardizedevaluationframework}, SafeRLHF \citep{dai2023saferlhfsafereinforcement}, BeaverTails \citep{ji2023beavertailsimprovedsafetyalignment}, WildGuardTest \citep{wildguard2024}, SPA-VL \citep{zhang2024spavl}, AdvBench \citep{zou2023universal}, and Nemotron-Content-Safety-Audio-Dataset \citep{nemotron_audio_safety_2025}.
 The statistical information of these benchmarks is listed in Table \ref{eval_data}.
 We use F1 score (harmful category as positive samples) for evaluation.
-Due to the varying sample sizes across benchmarks (0.1K to 4.2K), we use a sample-weighted average of F1 scores across benchmarks to evaluate the performance.
-“Average (T \& I)” is the average performance on text benchmarks for LLM Guard Models, and on both text and image benchmarks for VLM Guard Models.
-“Average (Video)” is the average performance on video benchmarks.
-“Average (All)” is the average performance on all benchmarks.
+Due to the varying sample sizes across benchmarks (0.1K to 14K), we use a sample-weighted average of F1 scores across benchmarks to evaluate the performance.
+Average (All) is the average performance on all benchmarks.
+Similarly, Average (T), Average (I), Average (V), and Average (A) represent the average performance on text, image, video, and audio benchmarks, respectively.